On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

-\paragraph{\v{C}ech and Vietoris Rips Complexes} Consider a subspace $A$ of a metric space $(M,d)$ and a positive scale $\alpha$.

-The nerve of the collection of open $\alpha$-balls around the points of $A$ is known as the \bemph{\v{C}ech Complex} of $A$ at a scale $\alpha$.
-For $X\subseteq\R^N$ under the standard Euclidean metric, we denote it simply by $\C_\alpha(X)$.
-In the case when $A\subseteq X$ under the length metric $(X,d_L)$, we denote the \v{C}ech complex by $\C^L_\alpha(A)$.
-Note that these complexes are infinite.
+\paragraph{\v{C}ech and Vietoris-Rips Complexes} Consider a subspace $A$ of a metric space $(M,d)$ and a positive scale $\alpha$.
+The nerve of the collection of open metric balls of radius $\alpha$ centered at the points of $A$ is known as the \emph{\v{C}ech complex} of~$A$ at scale (radius) $\alpha$.
+We are interested in \v{C}ech complexes in two metric spaces: Euclidean and the length metric space.
+Let $X \subseteq \R^N$.
+Then, the \v{C}ech complex under the standard Euclidean metric is: $\C_\alpha(X) := \N(\{ \B(x,r) \}_{x\in X})$, where $\B(x,r)$ is the Euclidean ball of radius $r$ centered at $x$.
+The \v{C}ech complex under the length metric~$(X,d_L)$ is~$\C^L_\alpha(A):= \N(\{ \B^L(x,r) \}_{x\in X}),$ where $\B^L(x,r)$ denotes the metric ball of radius $r$ centered at $X$ in $(X,d_L)$.
+Note that these complexes may be infinite.

-The \bemph{Vietoris-Rips Complex} is an abstract simplicial complex having a $k$-simplex for every set of $(k+1)$ points in $A$ of diameter at most $\alpha$.
-It is clear from the definition that explicit knowledge about the entire metric space $(M,d)$ is not needed to compute the complex.
-Unlike the \v{C}ech complex, the Vietoris-Rips complex is completely determined by the restriction of the metric to the subset $A$.
-For $X\subseteq\R^N$ under the standard Euclidean metric, we denote it simply by $\Ri_\alpha(X)$.
-In the case when $A\subseteq X$ equipped with length metric $(X,d_L)$, we denote the \v{C}ech complex by $\Ri^L_\alpha(A)$.
+The \emph{Vietoris-Rips Complex} is an abstract simplicial complex having a $k$-simplex for every set of $(k+1)$ points in $A$ of diameter at most $\alpha$.
+Explicit knowledge about the entire metric space $(M,d)$ is not needed to compute the complex.
+Unlike the \v{C}ech complex, the Vietoris-Rips complex is completely determined by the restriction of the metric to the subset~$A$.
+For~$X\subseteq\R^N$ under the standard Euclidean metric, we denote it simply by $\Ri_\alpha(X)$.
+In the case when $A\subseteq X$ equipped with length metric $(X,d_L)$, we denote the Vietoris-Rips complex by~$\Ri^L_\alpha(A)$.

-The definition of convexity radius and Nerve lemma immediately imply the following fact, which we use later for our reconstruction results. \begin{lemma} Let $X\subseteq\R^N$ be a geodesic subspace with a positive convexity radius $\rho$, and let $0<\eps<\rho$.
-For an $\eps$-dense (in the $d_L$ metric) subset $A$ of $X$, $\C^L_\eps(A)$ is homotopy equivalent to $X$. \end{lemma}
+Together, the definition of convexity radius and Nerve Lemma immediately imply the following~fact: \begin{lemma}[\v{C}ech Equivalence] Let $X\subseteq\R^N$ be a geodesic subspace with a positive convexity radius $\rho$, and let~$0<\eps<\rho$.
+Let $A$ be an $\eps$-dense subset of $X$ with respect to the~$d_L$ metric.
+Then, the complex $\C^L_\eps(A)$ is homotopy equivalent to $X$. \end{lemma}

-\begin{proof} Since $\eps<\rho$, the definition of $\rho$ implies that an $\eps$-radius metric ball is contractible using (ii) above, also so is any finite intersection of $\eps$-balls.
-Because, we can define a homotopy along the unique length-minimizing path joining any point of the ball to its center.
-Now, the density assumption implies that the collection of $\eps$-balls around $A$ is a cover of $(X,d_L)$.
-Hence, it is a good cover.
-By the Nerve Lemma (\lemref{nerve}), we conclude that $\C^L_\eps(A)$ is homotopy equivalent to $X$. \end{proof}